donele/CarND-Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 An [Unscented Kalman Filter](https://www.seas.harvard.edu/courses/cs281/papers/unscented.pdf) is impelmented to estimate the state of a moving object.
-In the previous project, I have put together a set of classes that separates the implementaion specifics of two sensors.
+In the previous project, I have put together a set of classes that separates the implementaion specifics of radar and laser measurements.
 I am using a similar structure in this project, rather than using the provided file structure.

-A class `FusionUKF` is created in the `main` function.
+A class `FusionUKF` is created and used in the `main` function.
 The kalman filter algorithms are implemented in the classes `UKFRadar` and `UKFLaser`.
 The two classes inherits from `UKF` that implements some common functionalities.

 A constant turn rate and velocity magnitude model (CTRV) is used to represent the state.
 The state is imeplemented in the class `StateCTRV`.
 An instance of `StateCTRV` is created as a private member of `FusionUKF`.
 The reference to the state is passed to the member functions of `UKF` and its subclasses to be updated.